 The Art of Being Right is a

-The read time is approximately one hour.
+The read time is about one hour.

-written by the German philosopher
+by the German philosopher

 1831.
 The book details thirty–eight strategies for winning disputes.
 The work is profound enough to be called in some circles The Art of Always Being Right.

 In the typical flair, Schopenhauer writes in a somewhat colorful manner, and delivers his thoughts in a direct and matter of fact prose.

 “Directly after copulation, the devil’s laughter is heard.”

 In Parerga and Paralipomena (Appendices and Omissions), Schopenhauer observed that no matter the domain, the logical tricks disputers employ, were not just eerily similar but had the same air of subtlety.
 This trickery goes beyond mere logical fallacies and applies to stratagems that employ subtle controversies within the context of the fallacy.
 Schopenhauer calls this the Eristic Dialectic, and more arbitrarily, The Logic of Appearance.
 The eristic’s goal is to successfully win arguments — not to gain enlightenment or to discover a truth.
 Schopenhauer’s eristic wins disputes similarly and also signals victory to the audience through this controversial dialectic.
 The dialectic in this In fact, Schopenhauer redefines the dialectic completely because in his view — eristic, dialectic, sophistic, and peirastic arguments are concerned with winning. refers to the skill of determining the truth of an opinion.

 The discovery of objective truth must be separated from the art of winning acceptance for propositions; for objective truth is au entirely different matter: it is the business of sound judgment, reflection and experience, for which there is no special art.